dalong0514/readnotes/20190201读书笔记/2019030Refactoring2EdR00.md

 6 Sometimes, a parameter should not be used by the second phase.
 In this case, extract the results of each usage of the parameter into a field of the intermediate data structure and use Move Statements to Callers (217) on the line that populates it.

 7 Apply Extract Function (106) on the first­phase code, returning the intermediate data structure.
-It’s also reasonable to extract the first phase into a transformer object.
+It's also reasonable to extract the first phase into a transformer object.

 1、将第二阶段的代码提炼成独立的函数。